Programing and Services for the Academic Community

 Session III: Setting the Stage for Effective Performance

-Session V: Managing the Role of Culture in Team Dynamics
+Session VI: Managing the Role of Culture in Team Dynamics

-Session VII: Managing Change in the Academic Setting
+Session VIII: Managing Change in the Academic Setting

 Online component: Respect@Cornell: Eliminating Harassment and Discrimination